 No barrier is foolproof, that is not proof no barrier is useful

 Of course, temptations can flood our consciousness with varying forces – and some may breach through whatever barrier we may erect around us.
-Sometimes, even if alcohol is nowhere in the vicinity of an alcoholic, they may still go as far as is needed to get alcohol.
-But just because the barriers around them may sometimes be breached whenever very strong urges to drink arise, doesn’t mean that the barriers are of no use.
+Sometimes, even if alcohol is nowhere near an alcoholic, they may still go as far as is needed to get alcohol.
+Still, though the barriers may be breached whenever very strong urges to drink arise, that doesn’t mean that the barriers are useless.
 When urges that are not so strong arise, the barriers may act as sufficient delayers of indulgence till the urge passes and the intelligence is restored.
 Pertinently, the Bhagavad-gita (03.41) urges us to protect ourselves from self-destructive desires by first regulating our senses.
-Such sensory regulation is affected by creating barriers against the temptations that we are most vulnerable to.
+One way such sensory regulation can be implemented is by creating barriers against the temptations that we are most vulnerable to.

 Of course, the best barriers are not those that block flow but those that direct flow.
 If we can facilitate the flow of our consciousness toward more satisfying objects, ultimately the supremely satisfying object, Krishna, then we will be best protected from temptation.

 - How are barriers useful in fighting against temptation?